‘This injustice will not go on forever’: Arundhati Roy writes to her jailed friend GN Saibaba

 While millions of working-class people embarked on their long march home, the TV channels and the mainstream media suddenly discovered the phenomenon of the “migrant worker”.
 Many corporate-sponsored crocodile tears were shed at their plight, as reporters thrust microphones into peoples’ faces as they walked: “Where are you going?
 How much money do you have?
 How many days will you walk?”

 But you, like so many of the others who have been imprisoned, campaigned for years against the very machine that created this dispossession and this poverty, the machine that ravaged the environment and forced people to flee their villages.
-While all of you who spoke up for justice –

-many of those same TV channels, in some cases those very same journalists and commentators –

-celebrated that machine.
+While all of you who spoke up for justice – many of those same TV channels, in some cases those very same journalists and commentators – celebrated that machine.
 They denounced you, stigmatised you, labelled you.
-And now, while they weep their crocodile tears and worry about the negative 9.5% growth predicted for India’s GDP –
+And now, while they weep their crocodile tears and worry about the negative 9.5% growth predicted for India’s GDP – all of you are in jail.

 Even through those tears the applause in the media for every move this government makes never dies down.
 Occasionally it swells into a standing ovation.
 The first novel I read during the lockdown was Stalingrad by Vassily Grossman.
 (Grossman was on the frontlines with the Red Army.
 His second book, Life and Fate displeased the Soviet government and the manuscript was “arrested” – as though it was a human being.)
 It’s an audaciously ambitious book, the kind of audacity that cannot be taught in creative writing classes.